jkries/python2fa/README.md

 **basic.py**: This file will generate a new code in the command prompt window, updating every 30 seconds.
 **visual.py**: This file will show a UI box using tkinter, for those of us like something a little more polished.
 ***
-You can see how this works here: [YouTube Link]
+You can see how this works here: [YouTube Tutorial](https://youtu.be/MQVdg3wlcnU)